pingcap/talent-plan/rust/notes.md

 - find a way to use specialization via the KvsEngine trait
 - use imperative "part" titles? "creating" vs "create"
 - add explanation of "blocking" to parallelism / thread pool project
+- per readme, make parallelism project "fun and foolproof"
+- per readme, incorporate critcmp
+- deleted from readme:
+  - Build scripts and the interaction between build-time and run-time
+  - Insights into inner workings of the language and libraries
+  - to look "under the hood" and understand how and why Rust works like it does
+  - the course can be delivered offline
+  - _lessons_ - focused coverage of subjects required for writing practical software of the type developed in the corresponding projects, including advanced tips, best practices, and deep dives.
+This are in the form of slides, speaker notes, and short _writeups_.
+  - removed goal of teaching how to find information on your own about rust
+    - it's now an implicit goal
+- be clearer about crate deps
+- consistent formatting for crate names (code or not?)
+- do better at identifing and explaining the individual problems being solved
+- add tips for finding documentation and crates
+- mention mdbook when first linking to a book

 # Future projects